-I am very excited to be able to host the 2018 SOURCES conference here in Orlando on the lovely campus of the University of Central Florida.
+I am very excited to be able to host the 2025 SOURCES conference here in Orlando on January 25, 2025, on the lovely campus of the University of Central Florida.
 You, and other educators interested in effective practices related to teaching with primary sources, will be in attendance.
 I am thoroughly excited that so many will be here to share ideas, engage in discussions, and learn about new, effective, and engaging ways to integrate primary sources into K-12 education.

 Presenters will provide strategies for using primary sources to help K-12 students engage in learning, develop critical thinking skills, and build content knowledge, specifically in one or more of the following ways: